DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

         ```

-6. Run the following command to upgrade
+6. Run the following commands to upgrade.

     ```shell
     helm upgrade amamba . \